MultiverseLearningProducts/swe/src/bootcamp/wk3/day5.md

 ## Learning Objectives

-* Demonstrate the 4 operations of create, read, update and destory
+* Demonstrate the 4 operations of create, read, update and destroy

 ## Before we start